aGuyNamedJonas/updraft/modules/typescript/aws-api-gw-lambdas/README.md

 # @updraft/aws-api-gw-lambdas
 Easily setup an API Gateway with endpoints that are handled by lambdas.

-Setting up an API Gateway in AWS is pretty verbose as is (in Terraform and Cloudformation).
+Setting up API Gateways in AWS can be pretty cumbersome - even when using Terraform or Cloudformation.
-Add CORS handlers and Domain registration to the requirements, and you're staring into a deep, black hole of discomfort.
-Luckily, this module is here to help.
-Setting up an API Gateway on AWS was never simpler 🚀
+This template is here to help on that front - Easily define your API schema and hook it up to your lambdas.

 ## Features